mui/material-ui/docs/data/system/experimental-api/configure-the-sx-prop/configure-the-sx-prop.md

 ## Override existing behavior

 There is also a possibility to change some of the existing behavior.
-You can simply provide a custom config in the for the specific key.
+For example, in some design systems, the border radiuses need to be restricted to specific values, instead of allowing any number to be used, as it is done by default in the MUI System.
+You can change this behavior, by providing a custom config for the `borderRadius` property:

 {{"demo": "ChangeTheBehaviorSxProp.js" }}